 OpenRefine can help you explore large data sets with ease.
 You can find out more about this functionality by watching the video below and going through these articles

 OpenRefine can be used to link and extend your dataset with various webservices.
-Some services like Freebase also allow OpenRefine to update your cleaned data to the central database.
-A growing list of extension and plugin with sources is available on the wiki.
+Some services, like Freebase, also allow OpenRefine to upload your cleaned data to a central database.
+A growing list of extensions and plugins is available on the wiki.